 Sensing the way things were going, Google followed suit, opening up the API to Google Now in March 2016.
 And in June of this year, Apple finally caught up, opening up the Siri API to third party developers – with ride-sharing firms Uber and Lyft immediately jumping on the opportunity.

-How does customer service through intelligent assistant platforms work?
+How does customer service through intelligent conversational AI assistant platforms work?

 So how does customer service work through an intelligent assistant platform?
 Let’s take a look at a leading pharmaceutical retailer we previously worked with and their solution with Alexa, as a theoretical example.